google/security-research/kernelctf/rules.md

     * Syscall used for spraying a specific structure, not for its main purpose.
     * Some calls (e.g. `sleep`) used for a specific side-effect which is not trivial see.

-If possible, also include how stable your exploit is (e.g. it worked 90% of the time during your testing) and whether your exploit requires a separate kASLR leak (or bruteforce).
+If possible, also include how stable your exploit is (e.g. it worked 90% of the time during your testing).

+Your exploit must support the `--vuln-trigger` argument; passing this flag should trigger the vulnerability on a KASAN build.
+To ensure the submission runs within the [vuln-verify workflow](https://github.com/google/security-research/blob/master/.github/workflows/kernelctf-vuln-verify.yaml) time limits, this mode should also skip unnecessary steps, such as KASLR prefetch.

 # Additional information